iemafzalhassan/online_shop/README.md

 newgrp docker
 ```

-### 7. Clone the Hackathon Repository Locally
+### 7. Cloneed the Hackathon Repository Locally
-Clone your forked repository to your local machine using a personal access token (PAT) for authentication:
+Cloned the forked repository to my local machine using a personal access token (PAT) for authentication:
 ```bash
 git clone https://github.com//hackathon.git](https://github.com/surya-edict/online_shop.git
 ```

-### 8. Analyze Source Code and Created a Dockerfile
+### 8. Analyzing Source Code and Created a Dockerfile
 After reviewing and analyzing the source code, created a `Dockerfile` to containerize the application.
 Using `vim`:
 ```bash
 vim Dockerfile